Pang Tong: Disagreement over Liu Bei's behavior during the campaign

 When Liu Bei expressed joy during a banquet in Fu County to celebrate his success saying that today should be a merry day, Pang Tong chided him, saying that "celebrating the invasion of others' territory isn't what a man of ren (benevolence) should do".
-The drunk Liu Bei retorted angrily, "King Wu of Zhou also rejoiced after his victory over King Zhou of Shang.
+The drunk Liu Bei retorted angrily, "King Wu of Zhou also rejoiced after his victory over Di Xin.
 Is he not an example of a man of ren?
 You're wrong, so get out now!"
 After Pang Tong left, Liu Bei regretted what he said so he invited Pang back.
 Pang Tong returned to his seat and did not say anything, acting as usual, so Liu Bei asked, "When that quarrel happened just now, whose fault do you think it was?"
 Pang Tong replied, "It was both yours and mine."
 Liu Bei laughed and the banquet continued.

 Xi Zuochi commented on this event and said :

 “When one is acting as a warlord, he must first observe benevolence and righteousness in each of his actions, consider faith and justice as his model; if one of those is not respected than the way isn't the right one.
 Now Liu Bei attacked and seized the lands of Liu Zhang, using strength to serve his entreprise and turning his back on the faith and trust of others and violating virtue and righteousness in his process.
 Although by this choice, he prospered.
 He should have greatly grieved for his defeated enemies.
 Like breaking a hand to preserve a body, what joy there is to find?
 Pang Tong feared this conversation would be leaked and that his lord would see he was in the wrong so in front of everyone corrected his error and did not act his usual modest way being rectifying his lord's mistake while being truthful and loyal.
 A superior who can correct his mistakes will have followers while achieving success.
 With many followers, one may be able to achieve great entreprise.
 If he follows reason, he will have his goal realized.
 With one speech, three goods were illuminated while with one remonstrance hundred of generations followed righteousness, this can be used as an example.
 If one tries to change his faults while he doesn't focus his attention on his qualities, understand his faults, will itself be honest and loyal, those would be able to complete great entreprise and achieve their affairs, there has never been such before.”